johnsp3/johnciresi.com/DEPLOYMENT_GUIDE.md

 1. **Add Custom Domain**
    - In Vercel dashboard, go to your project
    - Navigate to "Domains"
-   - Add `chezik.eu` as custom domain
+   - Add `johnciresi.com` as custom domain

 2. **DNS Configuration**
    - Point your domain to Vercel's nameservers